 Do you have a ‘uniform’?
 It doesn’t matter what that outfit consists of, if you consistently wear a specific type of clothes regularly, make sure you have them represented in your wardrobe.

-For example, you might wear a pair of black or navy slacks, a 3/4 length pullover top, and a cardigan sweater on most days.
+For example, you might wear a pair of black or navy slacks or jeans, a 3/4 length pullover top, and a cardigan sweater on most days.
 If that is your go-to outfit and fits your current lifestyle, give yourself some options and have several choices in each.

 5 | Remove the “those were the days” clothes